In part 1 of this series, I recommended you write 250 words each day to launch yourself on your journey to write your book.

 It’s daunting to sit in front of an empty screen and fill it with text.
 Even Hemmingway found it difficult to face an empty page.
 It’s a little scary.
-In fact, once you sit down in front of the computer or typewriter, you might actually think to yourself, “I had all these ideas in my head, but now I don’t know where to start.”
+Once you sit down in front of the computer or typewriter, you might think to yourself, “I had all these ideas in my head, but now I don’t know where to start.”

-How to unfreeze?
+How to unfreeze it?
 Simply write the first word.
-Any word.
+Any word?
 Now the screen is no longer empty, and you might find the next few come to you much easier.
 Once you start, an amazing process takes over to guide you on your journey.
 And, as you become comfortable with that process, it will begin to grow, just like a flower.

 Your Creative Juices

-As you begin to write on a consistent basis, the creative juices begin to flow.
+As you begin to write consistently, the creative juices begin to flow.
 You develop a voice.
 Themes and sub-themes reveal themselves to you.
-As you write a paragraph, reread it, then revise it, you’ll discover supporting information around every corner – in movies, television shows, news reports, magazine articles.
+As you write a paragraph, reread it, then revise it, you’ll discover supporting information around every corner – in movies, television shows, news reports, and magazine articles.

 Next, someone will nominate you for the Nobel Prize in Literature!
 Okay, maybe not.
 But you get the idea.
-Once you start to write on a consistent basis, the creative process takes over and it becomes much easier to convey your thoughts and feelings on paper.
+Once you start to write consistently, the creative process takes over and it becomes much easier to convey your thoughts and feelings on paper.

 Trust me.
 I’ve been there.
 Many times I sat in front of an empty computer screen and unleashed the creative process simply by compelling myself to write a specified number of words each day.
 It worked for me — I have three published books at this point.
 It can work for you too.